-Description:Nikon Eclipse ME600 is optical microscope equipped with four objectives (5X, 20X, 50X and 100X), featuring both reflected (epi) and transmitted (dia) illumination systems.
-The microscope can be used in differential interference contrast (DIC) imaging, which is an imaging method based on the contrast difference of the samples, and in dark field (DF) mode.
+Description:Nikon Eclipse ME600 is optical microscope equipped with five objectives (5X, 10X, 20X, 50X and 100X), featuring both reflected (epi) and transmitted (dia) illumination systems.
+The microscope can be used in differential interference contrast (DIC) imaging, which is an imaging method based on the contrast difference of the samples, and in dark field (DF) mode (except with 10X objective).
 With DIC and DF, it is possible to see details from optically transparent samples that are invisible in the ordinary microscope images.
-It is also equipped with a 1.3 Megapixel color CMOS camera, suitable for image/video capture and line/surface/angle measurements.
+It is also equipped with a high performance 6.3 Megapixel color CMOS camera, suitable for high quality image/video capture and line/surface/angle measurements.

 Bright field (left) and dark field (right) images of a test sample.
 In DF only the edges are visible.